SufyanAli56/SufyanAli56/README.md

 > 🚀 *“Great things are done by a series of small things brought together.”* — Vincent Van Gogh

 <p align="center">
-  ⭐️ If you like my vibe, star my repos and let's connect!
+  ⭐️ If you like my work, star my repos and let's connect!
 </p>